OliverEvans96/Gravitational-Eigenfield/README.md

 Peyre, Gabriel (2009).
 Toolbox Diffc, MATLAB Central File Exchange.
 Retrieved December 14, 2016. <https://www.mathworks.com/matlabcentral/fileexchange/5103-toolbox-diffc>

 Price, Richard H. (Texas U., Brownsville), Belcher, John W. (MIT, Cambridge, Dept. Phys.), Nichols, David A. (Caltech).
-Comparison of electromagnetic and gravitational radiation: What we can learn about each from the other Dec 2012.
+Comparison of electromagnetic and gravitational radiation: What we can learn about each from the other.
+Dec 2012.
 22 pp.
 Published in Am.J.Phys.
 81 (2013) 575 <https://arxiv.org/abs/1212.4730>